 Caligula: Biography, Facts & Achievements

 Augustus was the legal inheritor to the powerful Julius Caesar.
 Acting together, Caligula’s royal family line helped to push him to the limelight.
-At 2-4 years-old, Caligula and some of his dad’s soldiers resided at the Rhine.
+At 2-4 years old, Caligula and some of his dad’s soldiers resided at the Rhine.

-It was the soldiers who nicknamed him “Caligula”, meaning “little boot”.
-His other nickname was Bootikins.
-In 33 AD, Caligula’s brother passed away and he stayed at Caprae with Tiberius’s grandson (Gemellus).
-When Tiberius kicked the bucket during 37 AD, Caligula engineered a chance and became an emperor.
+When Tiberius died in 37 AD, Caligula engineered a plot and became an emperor.
 His accession was partly masterminded by a Praetorian (an imperial bodyguard) named Sutorius Macro.
-They sidelined Gemellus with the imperial position.
+They did everything in their power to prevent Gemellus from co-ruling.

 Notable Achievements of Caligula

 In Roman history, Caligula is regarded as one of the worse emperors to have ever reigned.
 But even though his time as emperor was marred by his bizarre behavior and debauchery, the young ruler did chalk up a few achievements.

 Abolished Some Taxes